 What Causes A Misfire Problem?

-A misfire occurs when a cylinder does not receive one of the following to start and complete the combustion process:
+An engine cylinder will misfire when it doesn't have one of the following to start and complete the air/fuel mixture combustion process:

 - Air (compression).